karl-bjorkman/data-analytics-portfolio/associations-project/README.md

 5. Display overlapping histograms to visualize the spread of each teams' point totals
 6. Complete the same tasks (3-5) for the second year
 7. Visualize side-by-side boxplots comparing different franchises to their total points scored
-8. Determine if there is an association between 'game_location' and 'game_result' using contingency tables and the Chi-Squared statistic (categorical variables)
+8. Determine if there is an association between 'game_location' and 'game_result' using contingency tables and the Chi-Square statistic (categorical variables)
 9. Calculate correlation between 'forecast' (franchise odds) and 'point_diff' (difference in total points) using Pearson Correlation and calculating a correlation coefficient (two quantitative variables)
 10. Display a scatterplot for both variables to visualize the linear association (should make sense given the correlation coefficient)